 What are the best microSD cards for the new Fire HD 8 tablet?

 Normally tablets tend to only support microSD cards up to 128GB, but the Fire HD 8 supports up to a terabyte, so you can as big or as little of a card as you need to fit your budget and needs.
 When picking a microSD card, your focus should be on speed, capacity, and quality in that order.
-If you don't know what size you really need, I usually pop a 128GB card — specifically, the Samsung EVO Select 128GB — into my tablets and phones because that's enough to hold dozens of films and TV episodes with plenty of extra room for music, pictures or apps.
+If you don't know what size you really need, the Samsung EVO Select 128GB is a good place to start.
+It has enough capacity to hold dozens of films and TV episodes with plenty of extra room for music, pictures, or apps.

-If you prefer to go bigger, the Lexar 633x 512GB card will give you half a terabyte of storage for less than most 256GB cards while still being a name-brand card with a name-brand warranty attached to it.
-Though Amazon's Fire tablets are not only some of the best cheap Android tablets, but also some of the best Android tablets — period, it never hurts to have more storage.
-Keep in mind it's always better to buy a little bigger built-in storage than you think you need than to buy a card, completely fill it up and then have to hassle with buying another card and getting everything transferred over to it.
+If you prefer to go bigger, the Lexar 633x 512GB card will give you half a terabyte of storage for less than most 256GB cards, while still being a name-brand card with a name-brand warranty attached to it.
+Though Amazon's Fire tablets are not only some of the best cheap Android tablets, but also are some of the best Android tablets period, it never hurts to have more storage.
+Keep in mind it's always better to buy a little bigger built-in storage than you think you need than to buy a card, completely fill it up, and then have to hassle with buying another card and getting everything transferred over to it.

 What all those symbols on a microSD card mean — and why they don't always matter